 Calm Kids Program – The Calm Kids Program Increases Your Childs Concentration, Focus And Attention Span As Well Calming Him Down In Minutes…perfect For The Hyperactive/Add Child.

-**"Delivered from Distraction : Getting the Most out of Life with Attention Deficit Disorder" by Edward Hallowell.
-This is the follow-up book to "Driven to Distraction".
-"Delivered From Distraction" deals more heavily with diagnosis, solutions, and becoming successful in spite of having ADHD.
-I found the book an excellent reference and would also recommend considering the book on tape if you have difficulty finishing reading books.
-You won't regret the extra expenditure..
-I found listening to the book on CD to be the best move I could have made.
+**”Delivered from Distraction: Getting the Most out of Life with Attention Deficit Disorder” by Edward Hallowell.
+This is the follow-up book to “Driven to Distraction”.
+“Delivered From Distraction” deals more heavily with diagnosis, solutions, and becoming successful in spite of having ADHD.
+I found the book an excellent reference and would also recommend considering the Delivered from Distraction Audiobook version if you have difficulty finishing reading books.
+You won’t regret the extra expenditure..
+I found listening to the audiobook to be the best move I could have made.

 An additional resource where you can find resources, information,and comfort in similar cases is the magazine called **ADDitude.
-ADDitude is a magazine designed to serve as a resource for people with ADD or AD/HD or people who have children with ADD or AD/HD.
+ADDitude Magazine is designed to serve as a resource for people with ADD or AD/HD or people who have children with ADD or AD/HD.